 To maintain the competitive advantages provided by cloud computing, IT shops must focus a lot of their energies on uptime and stability.
-To accomplish this, they must examine either in-house options
+To accomplish this, they must examine either in-house options or a type of service-oriented architecture deployment.
+At the same time, many businesses must also worry about customer and application portals, security and accessibility.
+This is where identity federation comes into play.

 A fairly new term, identity federation can be seen as the key to a harmonious relationship between technological efficiency and business competency.
 In many regards, identity federation should be one of the first steps in moving towards the cloud.